November 1, 2018.

 and Rule 19b-4 thereunder,

-On December, 20, 1016, the Commission extended to February 15, 2017, the time period in which to approve the proposal, disapprove the proposal, or institute proceedings to determine whether to approve or disapprove the proposal.
+On September 24, 2018, the Commission extended to November 14, 2018, the time period in which to approve, disapprove, or institute proceedings to determine whether to approve or disapprove, the proposal.

 III.
-Proceedings To Determine Whether To Disapprove SR-NYSE-2016-71 and Grounds for Disapproval Under Consideration
+Proceedings To Determine Whether To Approve or Disapprove the Proposed Rule Change and Grounds for Disapproval Under Consideration

 The Commission is instituting proceedings pursuant to Section 19(b)(2)(B) of the Act